 How to get from Naxos to Ios

 The only way to get to Ios from Naxos is by ferry, as Ios has no airport.
-During the summer months (when most visitors travel), there are between 3 and 5 daily ferries between Naxos and Ios.
+During the summer months (when most visitors travel), there are at least 2 daily ferries between Naxos and Ios.

 During the winter months (when there are virtually no tourists), there may be no direct ferries between the two islands.
 Instead, a stopover at another island such as Paros may be required.